 - RQ1.
 What existing approaches apply quantum or quantum-inspired algorithms to the field of Operations Research? - RQ2.
 In which sources, in which years, and in which quantities were approaches that apply quantum or quantum-inspired algorithms to the field of Operations Research published? - RQ3.
-Which research questions related to approaches that apply quantum or quantum-inspired algorithms to the field of Operations Research are addressed by a significant amount of evidence (evidence clusters)? - RQ4.
-Which research questions related to approaches that apply quantum or quantum-inspired algorithms to the field of Operations Research are addressed by a scarce amount of evidence (evidence deserts)?
+Which research questions related to approaches that apply quantum or quantum-inspired algorithms to the field of Operations Research are addressed by a significant amount of evidence (clusters of evidence)? - RQ4.
+Which research questions related to approaches that apply quantum or quantum-inspired algorithms to the field of Operations Research are addressed by a scarce amount of evidence (deserts of evidence)?